 Opening time: 5 am to midnight (1 am on Thu – 10 am to 1 am on Fri)

-In our opinion, the bus is a solution if you travel alone, you have a little budget, and you stay long enough in Dubai.
-The attractions are scattered through the city and moving around Dubai catching the bus could take a long time.
+In our opinion, the bus is a solution if you travel alone, you have a small budget, and you stay long enough in Dubai.
+The attractions are scattered through the city, and moving around Dubai catching the bus could take a long time.